-Rose looked around the fire at her family’s pinched faces.
-It was this terrible place.
+Rose looked up from the fire into her family’s pinched faces.
 The Humboldt Valley was the cruelest land she’d ever seen.
 Constant worry–for the horses, for each other, for the terrible choices they might still have to make–they had all taken their toll.

 As a small act of defiance against the fear that pressed in all around them, Rose fetched her journal and read them the story she’d finished last night.